hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > He prints (in letters nearly one foot high)
 >
-> The following puff, design'd to catch the eye.
+> The following puff, designed to catch the eye.
 >
 > "Quadrilles by him are in six lessons taught",
 >